 Broken relationships.
 Divided communities.
 Poverty and violence in our neighborhoods . . .

 The good news is that God longs to work through us to help restore things to the way they were intended to be.
 In the language of the Old Testament, this wholeness is called shalom—a state where nothing is missing and nothing is broken.

 The Christian Community Development Association (CCDA) is a network of Christians committed to seeing people and communities wholistically restored.
-We believe that God wants to restore us not only to right relationship with Himself but also with our own true selves, our families and our communities.
-Not just spiritually, but emotionally, physically, economically, and socially.
+We believe that God wants to restore us not only to right relationships with Himself but also with our own true selves, our families and our communities.
+Not just spiritually, but emotionally, physically, economically and socially.
 Not by offering mercy alone, but by undergirding mercy with justice.

-Those of us who orient our lives around this practice we call Christian Community Development (CCD) Practitioners.
+We call those of us who orient our lives around this practice Christian Community Development (CCD) Practitioners.
 As Practitioners, we often commit to living in an under-resourced neighborhood for a minimum of 10 years.
 This is obviously no easy task.
 But we believe that true and lasting change takes time and requires real relationships.
 We think this approach is pretty unique.